LIAAD/socialbus/socialbus-guide/source/getting_started.rst

 	- http://localhost:8080/scopes
 	- http://localhost:3030/dashboard

-Congratulations, you have started your SocialEcho!
+Congratulations, you have started your SocialBus!

 Configure environment
 ---------------------